GNOME/gdk-pixbuf/CONTRIBUTING.md

    data in different formats
  - Image transformations: [Scaling and compositing][gdkpixbuf-api-ops] image data inside GdkPixbuf instances
- - The [GdkPixbuf loader][gdkpixbuf-api-loaders] API, for incremental asynchronous loading of image data in a GdkPixbuf
+ - The [GdkPixbuf loader][gdkpixbuf-api-loader] API, for incremental asynchronous loading of image data in a GdkPixbuf
  - The [loadable module interface][gdkpixbuf-api-module] for writing out of tree image loaders